-There is a very encouraging change taking place behind the scenes in Australian sport whereby “Wellbeing” is starting to be considered an important part of sporting excellence.
-This is a welcome change from the win-at-all-cost Winning Edge program that thankfully has been disbanded.
+There is an encouraging change taking place behind the scenes in elite sport around the world.
+Mental health (wellbeing) is starting to be considered an important part of sporting excellence.
+This is a welcome change from the “win-at-all-cost” and “suck it up” ideologies that existed before.
 But it’s not all roses and bubblegum.
-With this “Wellbeing Movement” there are a growing number of people who mistakenly are being lead to believe that Mental Health and Mental Toughness are one and the same.
-But they’re not, and here’s why.
+With this Wellbeing Movement there is a risk that many people involved in the pointy end of sport will confuse mental health with mental toughness.
+Of course although they are related due to both being related to the mind, they are not one and the same.

 Motivation, Emotions, Thoughts, Unity and Focus.

 The first letter of each of these five words spells Metuf – which is pronounced with a soft ‘e’ as in egg not a hard ‘e’ as in me.

 If we look at these five labels we can see where the confusion between Mental Health and Mental Toughness can come from.
 The first three in particular look like they’d be pretty handy for anyone struggling with their mental health (think depression and motivation, or severe anxiety and emotions).

 But the M in Metuf that stands for motivation is from the context of performance not daily life.
 The kind of interventions that a clinical psychologist might use to motivate someone with clinical depression don’t resemble the kind of Mental Methods we use to motivate mentally well athletes, coaches, officials and performers.
 And the same applies for the E, T, U and F.

 The Aeroplane Analogy

 The analogy that we have been using more recently is that competitive athletes are like four engines aeroplanes.
 Overall wellbeing is like the main body of the aircraft, Mental Toughness is like one of the engines.
 In other